As the name implies, this accelerated course will strive to pack 2 days worth of learning into one day.

-This course is particularly designed for folks who cannot afford the time for a full weekend of back to back classes, and for those who have prior experience and are seeking a fast paced refresher.
+This course is designed for folks who are fast learners and are willing to put in the additional effort to maximize their learning, and for those who have prior experience and are seeking a fast paced refresher.

 An accelerated pace class is not for the faint of heart.
 Make sure you have everything on the packing list, that you are well rested and hydrated, and that you are caring for your body by stretching and exercising regularly.